StevenMicheletti/poolparty/README.md

 #### Directory and input explanation
 - POPS=(alphanumeric string; required) - populations/libraries you wish to analyze/compare to one another.
 If more than two populations, comparative analyses (such as FST) will be averaged across all comparisons.
 In some cases, populations may share a same trait of interest and should not be averaged.
 A comma (,) between populations means compare those populations, a colon (:) means ignore that comparison.
 - PREFIX=(string; required) - unique prefix for output files
-- COVFILE=(file;required) - file produced by PPalign which contains depth of coverage information for all populations in the analysis
+- COVFILE=(file; required) - file produced by PPalign which contains depth of coverage information for all populations in the analysis
 - SYNC=(file; required) - sync file produced by PPalign
 - FZFILE=(file; required) - allele frequency file produced by PPalign
 - BLACKLIST=(file; optional) - optional list of loci to black list (CHR, POS).
 Usually this is an output file from PPalign